Two-dimensional delta-Bose gas: skew-product relative motions: The lower-dimensional approximations

-Our goal in this section is to complete the second proof of Theorem~\ref{thm:1}.
-To this end, we will first prove Theorem~\ref{thm:3} stated below.
-It shows \eqref{conv:BESab1} and extensions to $z_0=0$ and general functions $f$.
-Then the second proof of Theorem~\ref{thm:1} will be concluded in a more general form (Theorem~\ref{thm:4}).
+Our goal in this section is to give the second proof of Theorem~\ref{thm:1}.
+To this end, the main step is to prove Theorem~\ref{thm:3} stated below.
+It formalizes \eqref{conv:BESab1} and gives extensions to $z_0=0$ and general $f$.
+The proof is based on Theorem~\ref{thm:2}.
+After the statement of Theorem~\ref{thm:3}, Theorem~\ref{thm:1} will be obtained in a more general form as Theorem~\ref{thm:4}.